larntz/lemmy-directory/content/community/lemmy.world/stopdrinking.md

 ---
 title: "Stop Drinking"
 name: "stopdrinking"
-description: "A lemmy.world community for all those who want to talk about stopping drinking alcohol.
-I can't be arsed to actually moderate this, so please be nice. "
+description: "This is a place to motivate each other to control or stop drinking.
+We welcome anyone who wishes to join in by asking for advice, sharing our experiences and stories, or just encouraging someone who is trying to quit or cut down.
+Please post only when sober; you’re welcome to read in the meanwhile."
 type: community
-date: "2023-06-16 22:57:14"
+date: "2023-06-19 11:36:37"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/stopdrinking"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 80
+subscribers: 114
-posts: 11
+posts: 15
-comments: 96
+comments: 140
-weight: 11
+weight: 15
-dau: 9
+dau: 5
-wau: 22
+wau: 27
-mau: 22
+mau: 27
 instances:
 - "lemmy_world"
 tags: